hillalex/teachertapp/README.md

 * cargo

 ## Run
+This project contains two binaries; one to generate JSON schema files from Rust structs, the other to start the API.
+1. To generate JSON schemas:

+        cargo run --bin api_schema

-Start a server on port 3000 with:
+2. To start the API server on port 8080:

-        cargo run
+        cargo run --bin api

 ## Endpoints
 * nb these are sensitive to trailing slashes